 What should you do if your spouse filed for divorce, and you recently received divorce papers?
 How do you move forward with plans for a divorce if you want to be the spouse who files?
 And are there steps you should take to prepare for your divorce before you actually file a petition for the dissolution of marriage?
 These are all questions that our experienced Oak Brook divorce attorneys can assist with, along with many other aspects of divorce under the Illinois Marriage and Dissolution of Marriage Act (IMDMA).
-At the Arami Law Office, we know how confusing and complicated Illinois divorce law can be, and we want to do everything we can to help you through your divorce case.
+At Arami Law, Inc., we know how confusing and complicated Illinois divorce law can be, and we want to do everything we can to help you through your divorce case.
 One of the family lawyers at our firm can discuss your divorce with you today and can get started on your case.

 If you want to file for divorce, the first step in this legal process involves filing a petition for the dissolution of marriage.
 Once a spouse files the petition for the dissolution of marriage, the other spouse is served with divorce papers and has a short time to respond with an “answer.”
 Depending upon whether the couple owns significant property together, has children together, and has agreed to issues like the division of marital property, the spouses may be eligible for a simplified joint divorce in Illinois.
 However, most parties are not eligible for a simplified joint divorce and will need to go through a longer divorce process with assistance from an Oak Brook divorce attorney.